MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-dashboard-config.md

 ## Delete a widget from the dashboard

-To delete a widget on your dashboard, perform the following steps.
+To delete a widget from your dashboard, follow these steps:

 1. Hover your mouse over the widget.